tamk2019/Server/README.md

 MUST HAVE:
 ______________________________________________
--Skript should be started from local computer/n -Comments
+#-Skript should be started from local computer
+#-Comments
--Info about what is going on with skript
+#-Info about what is going on with skript
--Error messaging
+#-Error messaging
 ______________________________________________
 OPTIONAL:
 ______________________________________________